 “Looking at evidence, it does not matter if people are wearing a helmet or not, any serious accident on a bike is likely to kill them”

-Wearing a helmet can increase the risk of accident.
-Wearing a device that increases the risk of accidents may not be the most effective way to enhance safety.
-It is ironic that a cracked helmet is hailed as “proof” it saved a life, while the accident may not have happened without it.
+Helmets can mislead us.
+Cycling is inherently safe, with a severe head injury occurring once every 8,000 years of average cycling.
+However, wearing a helmet can paradoxically heighten the risk of accidents.
+Employing a device that increases the risk of accidents might not be the most effective strategy for enhancing safety.
+It’s ironic that a cracked helmet is celebrated as “proof” of saving a life when the accident itself might not have occurred without it.

-It is easy to be mislead, especially after a traumatic experience.
-It is important to be realistic about helmets capabilities, and to base that assessment on facts.
-Overestimating their protection can be dangerous.
-After a serious accident, it is too late to discover that bicycle helmets are not designed to protect in a serious impact.
+It’s easy to be misled, especially in the aftermath of a traumatic experience.
+Realism about the capabilities of helmets is essential, grounded in facts.
+Overestimating their protective potential can, in fact, be perilous.
+After a severe accident, it’s too late to discover that bicycle helmets are not designed to protect against significant impacts.

 Bicycle helmets can be insidious: